pingcap/docs-tidb-operator/en/restore-from-aws-s3-by-snapshot.md

 3. Grant permissions to access remote storage.

-    To restore data from Amazon S3, you need to grant the permissions to remote storage.
+    To restore data from Amazon S3, you need to grant permissions to remote storage.
 Three ways are available.
 See [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).

 ## Step 2.
 Prepare the restore cluster

 Deploy a cluster to which you want to restore data.
 See [Deploy TiDB on AWS EKS](deploy-on-aws-eks.md).

-Add the `recoveryMode: true` field to Spec and run the following command to create the resources required for the restore in the `test2` namespace:
+Add the `recoveryMode: true` field to spec and run the following command to create the resources required for the restore in the `test2` namespace:

 ```shell
 kubectl apply -f tidb-cluster.yaml -n test2